PedanticHacker/ReChess/README.md

 ## Are there any requirements I must have for ReChess?

 Yes.
-You should have specific requirements before launching ReChess.
+You should have specific requirements installed.
-Click the provided links to install any missing ones.

-1. Install the Python programming language:
+1. Install this version of the Python programming language:

     - [**Python 3.12.4**](https://www.python.org/ftp/python/3.12.4/python-3.12.4-amd64.exe)

-2. In a command-line interface with admin privileges, install these:
+2. In your command-line interface, install:
     - **psutil**, by executing the command `pip install psutil`
     - **PySide6**, by executing the command `pip install PySide6`
     - **python-chess**, by executing the command `pip install chess`

-Alternatively, you can also install those three requirements with the *pip* package manager in your command-line interface within ReChess's top-level directory, then execute this command:
+Alternatively, you can also install these three requirements with the *pip* package manager in your command-line interface within ReChess's top-level directory, while making sure Python is installed first, then execute this command:

 ```bash
 pip install -r requirements.txt